ibm-cloud-docs/cephaas/volume_view.md

 {: #view-volume-tf}
 {: terraform}

-To view details of single volume, run `terraform show`
+To view details of single volume, run `terraform show`.

 Run `terraform state list` to view the list of all volumes.